MabelMoncy/My_App/README.md

 - Execute the file >> streamlit run app.py
 - If any error is found solve it
 - Your Ai assistant is ready to use.

+ # Deployment Status
+ The application is hosted on Render.com, a modern cloud platform that supports full-stack web apps with powerful deployment capabilities.
+We chose Render for its: Seamless integration with GitHub, Support for Python and Streamlit, Easy management of environment variables (e.g., API keys), Compatibility with required dependencies like chromadb, pypdf, and langchain

+# Environment Management
+Sensitive information like the OpenAI API key is securely stored using Render's Environment Variables, ensuring that credentials are never exposed in the source code.